logs-processor/nginx-log-processor/README.md

 # Nginx Log API
 **Console logs is left with intense to show how activity is going as it is a test task.
 Overall this should be converted to winston logger or simmilar**

+**In case of scaling write and read DB pools could be separated for best perfomance**

 A Node.js-based tool for parsing Nginx access logs and storing structured data in a PostgreSQL database.
 It supports batch processing, configurable startup behavior, and automatic log ingestion from a specified directory.